-I have always been a firm believer that “self-settling” is a myth.
-After two kids and countless hours spent bouncing, rocking, swinging, shushing, driving and feeding my babies to sleep, I pretty much assumed that any mum that claims her infant self-settles to sleep is lying through her teeth.
-And then I saw it first hand.
+I have always believed that the concept of self-settling is a myth.
+After two kids and countless hours spent bouncing, rocking, swinging, shushing, driving and feeding my babies to sleep, I pretty much assumed that any mum who claims her infant self-settles to sleep is lying through her teeth.
+And then I saw it firsthand.
 Turns out, self-settling is not a myth.
-I was just doing it wrong.
+I was just doing it all wrong.

 What is self-settling?

-It’s this magical thing where you place babies down in a bassinet or cot sleepy, but awake… and they put themselves to sleep!
-There are different methods but often they involve letting leaving the room briefly and listening as your baby cries before falling asleep.
+It’s this magical thing where you place your baby down in a bassinet or cot sleepy, but awake … and they put themselves to sleep!
+There are different methods but often they involve leaving the room briefly and listening as your baby cries before falling asleep.
 This is something I couldn’t do.

-Some experts recommend self-settling from day one but others believe that parents should wait until baby is four to five months before giving any method a try.
+Some experts recommend self-settling from the get-go, but others believe that parents should wait until their baby is four to five months old before giving any method a try.

 My baby-whisperer friend and her dream baby used an approach similar to the gentle-infant-sleep method, which can take longer than some of the other methods, such as Cry It Out, but it involves less crying for everyone involved.
 If you have been feeding or rocking your baby to sleep or co-sleep, then this is also a great way to wean them off this and to teach your baby to sleep independently.

 If you don’t already have one, then now’s the time.
 During the day, try to stick to the eat, play, sleep routine so your baby doesn’t get used to falling asleep while feeding.
 At night, stick to a bath, book, bed routine.